plytagalvisx/sanickmil-se.kth.iv1201.grupp1/README.md

 Therefore no pushes/local merges -> pushes will have an effect on the live application.

+**NOTE:** Before adding, commiting and pushing, the client must be built as it is now.
+If you switch to a could platform that supports custom scripts before deployment, this may be done at deploy time.

 The workflow should be to work/sync against the ```dev``` branch, branch info seprarate branches.
 As features are completed and run nicely when merged into the latest ```dev``` branch, a pull request should be done from ```dev```-> ```master```.
 When the test have passed (and the code has been reviewd denepdning on the team workflow) it may be merged, and will be deployed on Heroku within a few minutes.

 The hooks, commands/test to run may be configured in the .travis.yml file.